stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a pyproject.toml File

 Create a _pyproject.toml_ file in the root directory of each Python project.
 Use this file as the central place to store configuration information about the project and the tools that it uses.
-For example, you list [the dependencies of your project](https://www.pyopensci.org/python-package-guide/package-structure-code/declare-dependencies.html) in the _pyproject.toml_ file.
+For example, list [the dependencies of your project](https://www.pyopensci.org/python-package-guide/package-structure-code/declare-dependencies.html) in the _pyproject.toml_ file.

 Python project management tools like [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) automatically create and use a _pyproject.toml_ file.